Food Safety Level 1

 |Pests, Premises and People||4|

 This online assessment for this food hygiene certificate level 1, is carried out by a series of multiple choice questions.
-Candidates must answer 75% of the questions correctly to pass each module.
+To pass each module, Food Safety Level 1 answers must be 75%, or above, correct.
+This will allow the learner move to the next module.
 We advise you to complete each module and answer the question before moving on to the next module.
 This provides a better learning experience because you will need to have knowledge from earlier modules to understand some of the material in the later modules.
-For those who complete the course successfully, a PDF certificate of the award is sent directly to your inbox.
+For those who complete this online food safety training successfully, a PDF certificate of the award is sent directly to your inbox.
 Hard copies of the award are available on request.
-The course takes 50 minutes of training to complete.
-This is course content only and does not cover the time it takes to answer questions.